lukau2357/data-mining-project/notes.md

     - https://www.clarin.si/repository/xmlui/handle/11356/1433

 - Sentences are of fairly low quality due to data augmentation, and furthermore it seems that the dataset contains multiple languages.
 Maybe use a multi-lingual model here?

+- Tokenizing input when creating batches costs arround 25 milliseconds for batch size of 128.
+I don't think it's worth the effort to pre-tokenize the entire dataset.